Jacksonville Divorce Lawyer

 With thousands of cases behind us, Owenby Law, P.A. has the resources and experience required to prepare you for divorce.
 When you work with us, you will always be treated as more than just a case number.

-Is Divorce Right for You?
+Determining If Divorce Is Right for You

 Deciding on divorce is one of the most personal and challenging decisions a person can face in their lifetime.
 It involves deep introspection and often, the weighing of numerous emotional, financial, and familial factors.
 Understanding whether divorce is the right choice involves recognizing signs of irreparable damage within the relationship, assessing personal happiness, and considering the long-term impacts on all involved parties.